jevakallio/react-native-chat-tutorial/README.md

 ## Step 5.
 Typing up messages

 Next, we'll allow the user to send messages.
-We already have access to the `send` method of the chat server, we'll just need a text input where the user can typd, and a "Send" button the user can press to send the typed message.
+We already have access to the `send` method of the chat server, we'll just need a text input where the user can type, and a "Send" button the user can press to send the typed message.

-Start by importing the `TextInput` primitive from `react-native`:
+Start by importing the [TextInput](https://facebook.github.io/react-native/docs/textinput.html) primitive from `react-native`:
 ```diff
 - import {StyleSheet, Text, View, FlatList} from 'react-native';
 + import {StyleSheet, Text, View, FlatList, TextInput} from 'react-native';